swegroup2/IDB/PITCHME.md

 +++
 @title[Self Critique Pt.
 4]
 ## What puzzled us
-* issue with Flask serving static pages
+* Issue with Flask serving static pages
-* how to override bootstrap's out-of-the-box CSS
+* How to override bootstrap's out-of-the-box CSS
+* GCP???
+* Used Spotify but didn't have "pop christmas"

 ---
 @title[Other Critiques]